elingerojo/contexter/README.md

                         ]      // empty
                 }

-- The directory structure is mirrored in property `"/"` with all files and it's data directly available
+- The directory structure is mirrored in property `"/"` with all `datafiles` and it's data directly available
 - For extra convenience...
     - All data files are **also** available as an array in sibling property `datafiles`
-    - Files with extension like datafiles but not able to process them are available as an array on next sibling property `unknowns`
+    - Files with extension like data files but not able to process them are available as an array on next sibling property `unknowns`

 #### Description